-Boka Kotorska (in Italian bocca meaning mouth) is a region surrounding one of the grandest natural features of east Adriatic.
-The Gulf of Kotor is a series of four bays penetrating 25km of inland.
-Sailing in from the open sea, one first comes across the Herceg Novi bay but with Mt Orjen (1,895m), then through the Kumbor straits to the Tivat bay.
-Through Verige, the narrowest point of the Gulf, one sees the bay of Risan to the north and the long bay of Kotor to the south, both surrounded with lofty mountains and ending with the historic town of Kotor, nestled directly below the steeps inside of Mt Lovćen (1,749m).
+Boka Kotorska (in Italian bocca meaning mouth) is a region surrounding one of the grandest natural features of the eastern Adriatic.
+The Gulf of Kotor is a series of four bays penetrating 25 km inland.
+Sailing in from the open sea, one first comes across the Herceg Novi Bay but with Mt Orjen (1,895 m), then through the Kumbor straits to the Tivat Bay.
+Through Verige, the narrowest point of the Gulf, one sees the bay of Risan to the north and the long bay of Kotor to the south, both surrounded by lofty mountains and ending with the historic town of Kotor, nestled directly below the steeps inside of Mt Lovćen (1,749 m).
 The gulf is often mistakenly considered to be a fjord but is, in fact, a river bed that sank when the sea level rose in the distant geological past.
 The magnificent and unique natural beauty of Boka Kotorska doesn’t allow one to stay indifferent.
 Small towns with baroque mansions erected by sea captains and villages with stone houses dot the sides of the bay.
 The lush greenery of cypresses, olive or lemon trees, and a variety of other Mediterranean flora along the coast stands in stark contrast to the forbiddingly bare sides of the mountains to the rear, rich in caves and various karst formations.

 To the surprise of many, the Gulf of Kotor is one of the rainiest regions in Europe, with the village of Crkvice above Risan holding the record with an annual average of 5317mm of rainfall per square meter.
 This is due to the fact that warm sea air cools off abruptly as it climbs the vertical sides of the mountains surrounding Boka.
 The same mountains shelter most of the Gulf from the sun and create a climate and vegetation in many aspects different from the rest of the coastline.
 On a sunny winter’s day, one can enjoy the mild climate of the coast and then make an excursion to the snow-covered mountains surrounding the Gulf.
 The whole of Boka is one huge harbor sheltered from the strong winds with ideal conditions for sailing.
 It is, therefore, no wonder that inhabitants (the Bokelji, as they are called) have always been noted for their nautical skills.
 Until recently the only thing connecting the villages of the Gulf was the sea, and also it was their only connection to the other world.
 Today a road circulates around the Gulf but to fully enjoy its wonders one should take on a boat trip.